vishwanathsnayak/vishu/README.md

 ### Demo
 https://vishwanathsnayak.github.io/vishwa/
-(The above deployed Github url not working gives error bundle.js not found checkout local to start running.)
+(This deployed Github url not working gives error bundle.js not found checkout to local and start running.)

 ## Pre-requisites
 * Node.js 9.8.0 and above